nerdoid/DQN/README.md

 # DQN

-This project is a collection of exploratory deep reinforcement learning algorithms implemented in TensorFlow and the OpenAI Gym.
-It currently includes just the [DQN](https://deepmind.com/research/dqn/) and [Double DQN](https://arxiv.org/abs/1509.06461) algorithms.
-As I learn other RL algorithms, I will add them.
+This project is an implementation of DeepMind's DQN algorithm and its associated bag of tricks.
+It relies on TensorFlow and the OpenAI Gym.
+It currently includes the [DQN](https://deepmind.com/research/dqn/) and [Double DQN](https://arxiv.org/abs/1509.06461) algorithms.
+Most notably, prioritized experience replay is not yet implemented.

-I'm testing the limits of how much functionality can be implemented in TensorFlow exclusively rather than the usual libraries like NumPy.
-The motivation is:

-1. Easy device placement - TensorFlow makes this super simple.
-2. Future proofing - As GPU RAM goes up, we can keep more GPU-side and reduce fetching delays.
-3. Master the computational graph - Immerse myself in the computational graph paradigm to better understand it.

-As such, a novel aspect of this project is that the DQN's replay memory is implemented using TensorFlow ops.
-This may very well turn out to be a terrible idea.
-But I won't know until I run some benchmarks.

 # Requirements

-Python 3
+Python 3 or greater

-TensorFlow 0.12
+TensorFlow 1.0 or greater

 # Getting Started